 In addition to his federal and state court trial work, Mr. Buterman regularly represents companies in connection with investigations by the Antitrust Division at the DOJ, the Federal Trade Commission, and state attorneys general.
 He has successfully helped numerous companies obtain antitrust clearance for their most complex transactions, and avoid civil and criminal lawsuits for alleged antitrust violations.

-He has successfully tried cases to verdict in federal and state courts throughout the country, and also regularly appears before the Antitrust Division at the DOJ, the Federal Trade Commission, and state attorneys general.
-With keen insight into the litigation risks of business decisions, he also provides strategic advice to multinational companies and business consortia in a wide range of industries.
+With keen insight into the litigation risks of business decisions, Mr. Buterman also provides strategic antitrust advice to multinational companies and business consortia on a wide range of topics, including fintech and ESG, among others.